xunguan/xunguan.github.io/_pages/about.md

 - 30/10/2022

-An invited talk has been given today in [GoInc2022](https://www.koushare.com/topicIndex/i/GoInc2022) Track 3.
+An invited talk has been given in [GoInc2022](https://www.koushare.com/topicIndex/i/GoInc2022) Track 3.

 - 7/10/2022